 A skilled producer is often active in multiple projects' development since it's the longest phase.
 They conceptualize or pick a script, gather rights, form a team, manage finances, and supervise the process.
 Hiring a director might further refine the script.
 To attract financiers, the producer ropes in high-profile personnel and celebrities.
 Producers also maintain networks with industry professionals to stay updated and find the next project.

 During pre-production, the producer expands the creative team, incorporating artists like cinematographers, designers, animators and musicians.
 They oversee contract negotiations and assemble a pitch package for investors.
+They also define the creative brief, documenting the project's objectives, audience, and deliverables for the entire team.
 Organizing effectively during pre-production ensures optimal use of resources later.

 Though a well-prepared producer sets up a clear schedule and budget, their presence is essential for guidance and decision-making throughout the production phase.
 They mainly deal with business, financial, and logistical matters while facilitating the creative process.